virtimus/tinyHomeServer/features/jupyter.md

 **\[tsetup\] END.**

-Wait till Hass is avalilable at http://ths:8888
+Wait till Jupyter notebook is avalilable at http://ths:8888

 The authorisation token shloud be accessinle using tjupyter-pass command:
 ```